anastassiavybornova/bike-node-planner/docs/step02_prepare_data.md

 All data sets described below need to be placed in the corresponding subfolders of `bike-node-planner-main/data/input/`.

+## Provide study area polygon

+To provide the study area, place this 1 file in the `studyarea` subfolder:

+1. `studyarea.gpkg`:

+a single **polygon or multipolygon** delineating the extent of the study area.

 ## Provide network data

 To provide input network data, place these 2 files in the `/network/communication/` subfolder: